norahamacher/urbandiversity_dataprep/README.md

 # data_prep

-Published jupyter book for easy conversion of data.
+Published jupyter book for easy conversion of data